panoply/spx/readme.md

 To initialize, call `Pjax.connect()` in your bundle and optionally pass preset configuration.
 By default it will replace the entire `<body>` fragment upon each navigation.
 You should define a set of `targets[]` whose inner contents should change on a per-page basis for optimal performance.

-> The typings provided in this package will describe each option in good detail, below are the defaults
+> The typings provided in this package will describe each option in good detail, below are the defaults and all options are optional.

 <!-- prettier-ignore -->
 ```js